UKAS Accredited Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

 Frequently Asked Questions

 What types of property or premises may contain asbestos?

 Why would I need an asbestos survey?

-So if you manage a building / property or you’re involved in maintenance, refurbishment or construction in any shape or form, you have a legal duty to manage the risks from asbestos.
+So if you manage a building or property – or you’re involved in maintenance, refurbishment or construction in any shape or form – you have a legal duty to manage the potential risks from asbestos.
 To manage these risks, you need to know where the asbestos is and what the risks are.
 The only way to understand this is to have an asbestos survey.

 What types of asbestos surveys are there?